erikbabu/image_steganography/README.md

 When decrypting: ./img_step image_filename

-3) View results: When encrypting, the output will be an image saved as 'embedded_image.jpeg'.
+3) View results: When encrypting, the output will be an image saved as 'embedded_image.png'.
 This image will have the secret text embedded.
 When decrypting, the output will be a text file saved as 'decrypted_output.txt'.
 This file will contain extracted text that was embedded in the image.

-Note: If the image used for decryption has not been encrypted, the generated output will be garbage.
+Note: If the image used for decryption has not been encrypted, the generated output will be garbage or the program will fail.

-Algorithm source:
+Algorithm inspired by:
 A Novel Image Steganographic Approach for Hiding Text in Color Images using HSI Color Model

 Khan Muhammad, Jamil Ahmad, Haleem Farman, Muhammad Zubair